(Last updated on August 5, 2024.)

 ✩Pizzicato and Hajiki (+)

 “+” marks on notes are converted to pizzicatos (for Koto) and Hajiki “⋀” for Sangen Ikuta.
-In the case of Sangen Ikuta, if preceding note is different in pitch, the note name is shown with “⋀”.
+In the case of Sangen Ikuta, if the preceding note is different in pitch, the note name is shown with “⋀”.

 Koto (Sukui and Pizzicato)